patrickfav/website-favre/content/articles/2018-01-14-managing-logging-in-a-multi-module-android-application/index.md

 #### A Note for Library Developers

 Enabling logging is the responsibility of the main module (i.e. the app). **Do not ever directly use** Log.\*; or worse, any home-brew logging faced.
 Either use **SLF4J** without binding or **Timber** without a planted Tree.
 With this configuration the library user has the full control over logging of all the dependencies/modules.
-Just add a section in your Github’s readme.md how to configure the logging framework.
+Just add a section in your GitHub’s readme.md how to configure the logging framework.

 ### Conclusion

 We centralized our logging with **Timber** for Android modules and **SLF4J** with Timber binding for Java modules.
 We adapted our custom logger by implementing a custom Tree.
-With Proguard and and a simple if we can easily remove all logs from the release builds.
+With Proguard and a simple if we can easily remove all logs from the release builds.
 Timber’s own Lint quick-fixes will help migration a bit of which we do most on-demand when touching old code.
 By setting a clear guideline it should be clear when to use either log-level.

 #### References